fscorrupt/awesome-stars/README.md

 - [RazgrizHsu/immich-mediakit](https://github.com/RazgrizHsu/immich-mediakit) - An extension toolkit for Immich enabling advanced management capabilities through AI-powered similarity detection
 - [jsharkey13/iphone_backup_decrypt](https://github.com/jsharkey13/iphone_backup_decrypt) - Decrypt an encrypted local iOS backup on Windows or MacOS
 - [helallao/perplexity-ai](https://github.com/helallao/perplexity-ai) - Unofficial API Wrapper for Perplexity.ai + Account Generator with Web Interface
-- [memvid/memvid](https://github.com/memvid/memvid) - Video-based AI memory library.
-Store millions of text chunks in MP4 files with lightning-fast semantic search.
-No database needed.
+- [memvid/memvid](https://github.com/memvid/memvid) - Memory layer for AI Agents.
+Replace complex RAG pipelines with a serverless, single-file memory layer.
+Give your agents instant retrieval and long-term memory.
 - [silkyclouds/PMDA](https://github.com/silkyclouds/PMDA) - 🎶 It’s fun to de-dupe with P.M.D.A.! 🎶 🎵 It’s fun to de-dupe with P.M.D.A.! 🎵 📂 We scan your Plex and we make it neat, 🎧 One clean lib’, oh what a feat!
 - [elfhosted/fakearr](https://github.com/elfhosted/fakearr) - An API to return a "fake" torrent or nzb, used with debridav and easynews
 - [primetime43/plexLocationBlock](https://github.com/primetime43/plexLocationBlock) - Block Plex streams via location